 Purpose

-- to ensure the safety of confidential and person identifiable information.
+- To ensure the safety of confidential and person identifiable information.

 Background